 Let's nof forget that, in 1983, Turbo bodyboards provided an alternative to the Morey Boogie dominance: a stiff board that could be custom tailored to suit your riding preferences.
 Great idea, at the time.

 Today, bodyboard stringers are mainly built of carbon, graphite and even fiberglass.
-If you've never seen a stringer, watch it.
+If you've never seen a stringer, watch it in action.